hbctraining/Intro-to-Unix-archived/lessons/02_searching_files.md

 `$ grep exon chr1-hg19_genes.gtf > chr1_exons`

 ####Subsetting dataset to only keep genomic coordinates
 We will define an exon by it's genomic coordinates.
-Therefore, we only need the feature type and the genomic location (chr, start, stop, and strand) information to find the total number of exons.
-The columns corresponding to this information are 1, 3, 4, 5, and 7.
+Therefore, we only need the genomic location (chr, start, stop, and strand) information to find the total number of exons.
+The columns corresponding to this information are 1, 4, 5, and 7.

 'cut' is a program that will extract columns from files.
 It is a very good command to know.
 Let's first try out the 'cut' command on a small dataset (just the first 5 lines of chr1_exons) to make sure we have the command correct:

-`$ cut -f1,3,4,5,7 chr1_exons | head -n 5`
+`$ cut -f1,4,5,7 chr1_exons | head -n 5`

-'-f1,3,4,5,7' means to cut these fields (columns) from the dataset.
+'-f1,4,5,7' means to cut these fields (columns) from the dataset.

-	chr1	exon	14362	14829	-
+	chr1	14362	14829	-
-	chr1	exon	14970	15038	-
+	chr1	14970	15038	-
-	chr1	exon	15796	15947	-
+	chr1	15796	15947	-
-	chr1	exon	16607	16765	-
+	chr1	16607	16765	-
-	chr1	exon	16858	17055	-
+	chr1	16858	17055	-

 The `cut` command assumes our data columns are separated by tabs (i.e. tab-delimited).
 The `chr1-hg19_genes.gtf` is a tab-delimited file, so the default `cut` command works for us.
 However, data can be separated by other types of delimiters.
 Another common delimiter is the comma, which separates data in comma-separated value (csv) files.
 If your data is not tab delimited, there is a `cut` command argument (-d) to specify the delimiter.

-Our output looks good, so let's cut these columns from the whole dataset (not just the first 5 lines) and save it as a file, **`chr1-hg19genes_cut`**:
+Our output looks good, so let's cut these columns from the whole dataset (not just the first 5 lines) and save it as a file, **`chr1_exons_cut`**:

 `$ cut -f1,3,4,5,7 chr1_exons > chr1_exons_cut`